Playable

 2 Madvent 2 Calendar

-An ornate launcher for the 2021 Madvent event, an annual Haunted PS1 collaboration where ~30 developers release small games daily throughout December.
-For this event, I both coordinated the project and single-handedly built the launcher application to house the collection of games.
+The launcher for the second annual Madvent event, a Haunted PS1 collaboration where ~30 developers release small games daily throughout December.
+The player navigates a free-floating camera around cabins on a mountain, clicking each to launch its contributed game.
+With co-developer Vladimere Lhore, I coordinated the project and built the launcher application.

 Puzzle Generation